 Zambrero stands alongside Mad Max and Guzman y Gomez as one of the main Mexican chain restaurants in Australia.
-Like its rivals it lets you pick your type of dish – burrito, bowl, quesadilla etc – and add your own selection of fillings – but, within this remit, what are the lowest calorie option you can pick?
+Like its rivals it lets you pick your type of dish – burrito, bowl, quesadilla etc – and add your own selection of fillings – but, within this remit, what are the lowest calorie options in Zambrero that you can pick?
 Our guide to Zambrero calories reveals all…

 Before we get onto that though, let’s talk about why you might pick Zambrero to eat at in the first place as it’s kind of an interesting story.